 • The diminished Chord gets its name from the fact that the Interval between the lowest and highest Notes of the Chord is a "diminished 5th" (dim5).
 Likewise, the Augmented Chord gets its name from the fact that the Interval between the lowest and highest Notes of the Chord is an "Augmented 5th" (Aug5).

 • The Scale Degrees are included to emphasize how the Chords are related to Scales.
-The Intervals are included to demonstrate how all of these Chords are Tertian (i.e.: built from a stack of 3rd Intervals, whether m3 or M3).
+The Intervals are included to demonstrate how all of these Chords are "Tertian" (i.e.: built from a stack of Thirds, whether m3 or M3).
 Rearranging these Intervals produces other Chords with differing qualities.
-The Half-Step patterns are included as a way to differentiate the structure of these Chords at a glance (e.g.: notice how minor and diminished Chords begin with a smaller number of Half-Steps).
+The Half-Step patterns are included as a way to differentiate the structure of these Chords at a glance (e.g.: notice how both minor and diminished Chords begin with a smaller number of Half-Steps).

-Understanding all of these features makes it easy to derive Chords from Scales, to memorize the "spelling" of Chords, and to transform one Chord into another (e.g.: flattening the middle Note of a Major Chord makes a minor Chord, flattening the last Note of a minor Chord makes a diminished Chord, sharpening the last Note of a Major Chord makes an Augmented Chord, etc.).
+Understanding all of these features makes it easy to derive Chords from Scales, to memorize the "spelling" of Chords, and to transform one Chord into another (e.g.: flattening the middle Note of a Major Chord makes a minor Chord, flattening the last Note of a minor Chord makes a diminished Chord, and sharpening the last Note of a Major Chord makes an Augmented Chord).

 Any Chord that contains three Chord Tones is sometimes referred to as a "Triad".
 To reiterate: A Triad is just a Chord with three Notes within it.

 It is possible to make Chords with more Notes inside of them, but these basic Major and minor Triads are very important.
 They will serve as a foundation for a lot of what we will be doing with Chords.